rcprcp/MarketMogul/README.md

 * some tickers automatically "re-map".
 RHAT, Redhat's old (NASDAQ) ticker gets remapped somewhere on the server to "RHT" - their new ticker on the NYSE.
 I think I should update the database to reflect the ticker change, or indicate the change in the UI.
-* Indexes are
+* Indexes are:
   * DJ Industrials .dji (looks like it's 15 minutes delayed).
   * SPX .inx (realtime-ish).
   * NASDAQ composite .ixic  (also realtime-ish).

 TODO:
 * Definitely need to get a better data source.
 Something we can use for ticker lookup.
 Also it would be nice to get the volume.
 * DONE.
 See if it's feasible to use a two-column layout when in landscape mode on a tablet.
 * Edit screen is a mess - it needs UI improvements.
-* Update timer is hard coded t 60 seconds.
+* Update timer is hard coded to 60 seconds.
 Should this be variable?
 * Do something with the "About" screen.
 * Should we track amount of data sent and received?
 * There is no limit on the number of tickers; it's in a ScrollView (and a HorizontalScrollView).
 Is this going to be a problem?
 Currently testing with 12-15 tickers.